 Changes to the law in November 2018 made medical cannabis prescriptions possible, but uptake on the NHS has been painfully slow, with just 3 whole plant prescriptions in 3 years.
 A growing, private medical cannabis industry has emerged in the UK, but costs and conditions remain prohibitive for many, and the legal supply chain has experienced problems such as contamination.
 As a result, it is estimated that at least 1.4 million people turn to the black market to procure cannabis to treat medical conditions.

 While UK residents are forced to choose between expensive prescriptions or criminality, the country remains the largest exporter of medical cannabis in the world.
 This hypocrisy, the size of the illegal market, and the criminalisation of desperate patients all make compelling arguments for reform, but is the UK actually any closer to a legal adult cannabis market?

-When it comes to the official party line on cannabis legalisation, the ruling Conservatives seems fairly closed to reform.
-There is no mention of cannabis in the parties most recent manifesto, and quizzed MPs will often stick to the parties policy that cannabis should remain regulated in the United Kingdom.
+When it comes to the official party line on cannabis legalisation, the ruling Conservatives seem fairly closed to reform.
+There is no mention of cannabis in the party’s most recent manifesto, and quizzed MPs will often stick to the party’s policy that cannabis should remain regulated in the United Kingdom.

 However, many in the party disagree with this approach.
 Notably, Conservative MP Crispin Blunt has long been an advocate for cannabis reform, setting up the Conservative Drug Policy Reform group in 2019.
 The CDPRG “wants UK drug policy to truly protect young people, deliver better health and social outcomes for families and communities, and reduce drug-related harms.”
 Much of the work from this group focuses on issues relating to the CBD industry and medical cannabis, and not recreational cannabis use, but Crispin Blunt continues to press for change from within the party.